-Over the past 10 years, SIAT has made significant achievements in human resource development, academic research and technology commercialization.
-SIAT’s staff is over 1200, as well as more than 800 students.
+Over the past 12 years, SIAT has made significant achievements in human resource development, academic research and technology commercialization.
+SIAT’s staff is 2876 now, as well as more than 1077 students.
 Among SIAT’s staff are 14 IEEE fellows, 2 CAS academicians, 12 fellows of the National Thousand Talents Program and three Leading Scientists of Guangdong.
 A total of 32 researchers from SIAT have been selected as CAS Hundred Talents Program fellows.
 Furthermore, over 500 of SIAT’s scientists have a doctoral degree and 502 have overseas study or work experience.

 To meet the nation’s needs in healthcare and manufacturing, SIAT focuses on emerging industries such as low-cost healthcare, service robots, electric vehicles, cloud computing, digital cities, nano-medicine, new energy and new materials.

-SIAT has also established long-term cooperative ties with many foreign academic and research institutions, including Stanford University (USA), NICTA (Australia), TRLabs (Canada), the University of Hamburg (Germany), the University of Southampton (UK) and many other institutions.
+SIAT has also established long-term cooperative ties with many foreign academic and research institutions, including Stanford University (USA), Massachu-setts Institute of Technology (MIT), NICTA (Australia), TRLabs (Canada), the University of Hamburg (Germany), the University of Southampton (UK) and many other institutions.

 Address: 1068 Xueyuan Avenue, Shenzhen University Town, Shenzhen, China